NSS-Workshops/data-structures-and-algorithms/src/chapters/2d-arrays/text/2d-arrays-intro-content.md

 - **Passing by reference**: When you pass a 2D array to a function, you're giving it the keys to your apartment - any changes it makes affect the original array.
 This can be powerful but requires careful handling!

 2D arrays are fantastic for grid-based data, but they might not be the best choice for every situation.
 Consider your needs and constraints when deciding whether to use a 2D array in your project.

+# Practice Exercise

+Before moving on, look at the program code in the right pane and complete it so that it logs the correct information to the inline console.